ruggeri/tech-notes/programming-languages/garbage-collection.md

 the dirty card idea as an optimization.

 There are two kinds of collections.
 A "minor" new generation collection works as usual.
+It does a STW copy-collection.
+It copy-collects the entire new generation in a single STW pause.
+This is basically just like serial/parallel.
+In order to attempt to meet maximum pause target, G1 will adaptively size the new generation (and thus how often it is collected, and how many objects live in it on collection).
+But G1 is no more incremental for young generation collection than serial/parallel.

 The other kind of collection is called a "mixed collection".
 This begins with a concurrent trace of all live objects (new and old).
 You can use either the incremental-update or SATB approaches (Java's G1 collector uses SATB).
 By the end of the trace, you have an *estimate* on the number of live objects in each region, and the amount of free space.

 ## Region Evacuation